Walid-Ahmed/imageclassifierSuite/README.md

 ![Sample curve output from training cats vs dogs dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/result_dog.png)

 # VI-Train on large ataset using Keras fit_generator
+Not all the datasets that you will be using for training will be small to fit your memory.
+For example the the sport classification dataset( curated by Anubhav Maity) has xxx  images and only resized to 224px*224px.
+If you try to load this  whole dataset to memory in any list like structure , you will most likely face memory issues.

 python trainClassifier_flow_from_large_data.py    --EPOCHS 25   --width 224 --height 224 --channels 3  --datasetDir SportsClassification --networkID Resnet50 --BS 16  --verbose True